Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 ### Weathering
 Weathering includes physical, chemical and biological components, and refers to the in-situ breakdown of rock.

-Physical weathering is the action of other factors such as water or biotic life mechanically breaking down rocks, for example roots cracking open rocks or freeze-thaw action.
+Physical weathering is the action of other factors such as water or biotic life mechanically breaking down rocks, for example, roots cracking open rocks or freeze-thaw action.
 Chemical weathering can also be significant, such as carbonation, which occurs when carbonic acid is produced (see above) which breaks down carbonates in rock strata, which then releases CO~2~ gas or dissolved in water streams.
-This contributes to how phytoplankton and other cretacous aquatic organisms obtain their carbon - and accounts for 300 million tonnes annually.
+This contributes to how phytoplankton and other cretacious aquatic organisms obtain their carbon - and accounts for 300 million tonnes annually.
 A combination of physical weathering, which increases the surface area susceptible to chemical weathering, and chemical weathering itself

 ### Combustion
-Combustion is simply the process of bning organic material with oxygen, releasing carbon and other gases.
+Combustion is simply the process of burning organic material with oxygen, releasing carbon and other gases.

-The biggest example of this (10 GtC/yr) is human activities, from fossil fuels for power stations.
+The biggest example of this (10 GtC/yr) is human activities, from extraction of fossil fuels for power stations.
 This moves carbon from the lithosphere to the atmosphere.

 In natural environments too this is essential lightning creating fires, removing forest floor litter and allowing new growth when spaces of the forest canopy are opened.
 This moves carbon from the biosphere, and sometimes soils and peat too, to the atmosphere.